Disclaimer: This article is based on the information from the video, Sexual Harassment Made Simple.

 There are two types of sexual harassment, Quid Pro Quo and Hostile Environment.
 Quid Pro Quo Harassment occurs when a manager or supervisor withholds or awards job benefits on the basis of sexual favors.
 This includes work assignments, hiring, termination, promotions or demotions, positive or negative reviews, or any other job related benefit.
 If any sort of reward is being withheld because the victim refuses to engage in the sexual favor, then the company is guilty of sexual harassment.
 This is a practice that is all too common in the work place, but the risk of losing a job these days isn’t something that most people can afford.
 With the unemployment rate sitting steadily at around 7.4 percent, many people simply can’t afford to lose their jobs.
 This is why so many people keep quiet and remain victimized at work

-Courts enforce the “Reasonable Person Standard” in matters of sexual harassment.
+Courts enforce the “Reasonable Person Standard” in matters of Sexual Harassment in the Workplace.
 It determines sexual harassment to being an act here the victim is a reasonable person and finds the behavior offensive.
 The fact is that most sexual behaviors when they are continuous and unwanted meet this standard.
 In order to avoid being accused of sexual harassment, these behaviors need to be avoided entirely.
 This is a major point to remember about sexual harassment.
 The line between playing and harassment is so thin that it’s recommended to stay away from any type of behavior that can be confused as harassment.